praveenkottayi/Astrovision/readme.txt

-# How run the exe/Application
+# How to run the exe/Application
 1.Rename gridbotsWebcamAPI.txt to gridbotsWebcamAPI.ocx
 2. keep gridbotsWebcamAPI.ocx at C:\windows\system32
 3.At RUN type regsvr32 C:\windows\system32\gridbotsWebcamAPI.ocx